peterchenyipu/gradio-rerun-viewer/README.md

         current_timeline = gr.State("")
         current_time = gr.State(0.0)

-        # When registering the event listeners, we pass the `recording_id` in as input in order to create a recording stream,
+        # When registering the event listeners, we pass the `recording_id` in as input in order to create a recording stream
         # using that id.
         stream_blur.click(
+            # Using the `viewer` as an output allows us to stream data to it by yielding bytes from the callback.
             streaming_repeated_blur, inputs=[recording_id, img], outputs=[viewer]
         )
         viewer.selection_change(